Category: Immigration Mental Health

 Common Trauma Responses

 Trauma affects people differently.
-Some individuals become emotionally overwhelmed, while others become emotionally numb, disconnected, or highly focused on survival and stability.
+Some individuals become emotionally overwhelmed, while others become emotionally numb, disconnected, guarded, or highly focused on survival and stability.

 Chronic Stress and the Nervous System

+Chronic stress can affect emotional regulation, concentration, sleep, physical functioning, and the body’s stress-response system.
 When individuals remain in prolonged states of fear or uncertainty, the nervous system may stay highly activated.
-This may contribute to:

-• Difficulty relaxing
+• Difficulty relaxing or feeling emotionally safe

 • Feeling emotionally “on edge”